theweiweiway/pueprint/README.md

           )
         );
       },
-      body: DescendantPages(), // See below to see how to integrate your
+      body: DescendantPages(), // See the very bottom of this readme for examples
-      // descendant pages with popular routing libraries like AutoRoute and VRouter );
+      // on integrating descendant pages with popular routing libraries such as
+      // AutoRoute and VRouter
+    );
   }
 ```